Coronavirus - Privacy notice

 Who we are and what we do

 This privacy notice explains how West Oxfordshire District Council (as a Data Controller) will collect, use and protect personal data specifically with regard to Covid-19 (Coronavirus) Pandemic.
-You can view the Council’s privacy notices

 You may have provided information for a specific reason normally the Council would seek to inform you that the data provided would be being used for a different purpose.
 Due to the rapidly emerging situation regarding the current pandemic this will not always be possible.
 If we already hold information regarding vulnerability as defined in the current guidance from the Government and Public Health England, we may share this for emergency planning purposes or to protect your vital interests by sharing with services both inside and outside the Council.